ing-bank/baker/core/baker-test/README.md

 #### isEqual

-You can assert if an ingredient is equal to expected value:
+You can assert if an ingredient is equal to an expected value:

 **java/scala:**
 ```java